YottaDB/YDBDoc/ProgGuide/commands.rst

 R: displays the invocation stack and a hash based on the MurmurHash3 algorithm of M source code for each routine on the stack.

 S: displays the invocation stack

+T: displays the cross-region summary (total) lines associated with G and L codes.
+Lines associated with G end with a question-mark (?) when the process does not have access to the current shared statistics.

 V: displays local and alias variables